Strange And Mysterious Details You Might Not Know About The Terracotta Warriors

 Rivers of flowing mercury

-Even though Emperor Qin Shi Huang's tomb complex lay untouched for about 2,000 years, it's been open and available for archaeological work since its discovery in 1974.
-And yet, researchers have excavated less than 1% of the whole complex.
-Yes, archaeology tends to work slowly so as to not ruin historical artifacts, but given the popularity of the Terracotta Army, 1% still might seem strangely low.
-But, there's a sound reason for why work on the site has gone slowly: mercury.
+While Emperor Qin Shi Huang's tomb complex lay untouched for about 2,000 years, it's been open and available for archaeological work since its discovery in 1974.
+Yet researchers have excavated less than 1% of the whole complex.
+Yes, archaeology tends to work slowly to preserve historical artifacts, but given the popularity of the Terracotta Army, 1% still might seem strangely low.
+There's a sound reason for why work on the site has gone slowly: mercury.

 First century B.C.E.
-Chinese historian Sima Qian — writing about a century after the Qin emperor's death — mentioned rivers of mercury in the emperor's tomb.
-It's the kind of claim that sounds hyperbolic or even absurd, but 2005 tests of the area reveal the strong presence of mercury.
-And indeed, it does look like the bottom of the tomb complex has channels dug into it in the shape of Yellow and Yangtze Rivers.
+Chinese historian Sima Qian — writing about a century after the Qin emperor's death — mentioned rivers of mercury in his tomb.
+It's the kind of claim that sounds hyperbolic or even absurd.
+But 2005 tests of the area revealed the strong presence of mercury, and it does look like the bottom of the tomb complex has channels dug into it in the shape of the Yellow and Yangtze Rivers.
 This is why excavation has gone extra slowly and cautiously on top of typical archaeological protocol regarding the preservation of historical relics.